 Merchant cash advance loans come with considerably higher costs than traditional loans, usually a 25 percent effective interest rate or more.
 When you look at the effective annual percentage rate, or APR, it can be much higher: If you have to repay the loan within 6 months, as required by many lenders, the effective interest rate is 50 percent.
 And as loan provider Fundera notes, merchant cash advance rates can even surge up into the "triple digits."

-- You have to switch you credit card processing system.
+You have to switch your credit card processing system.

 Financiers will want to measure your revenue directly, so they may require a technology upgrade for your business.